MouhamedBadji444/Mouhamedbadji444/README.md

 [Objective]

-So far my learnings in my MIS major has awoken my passion in cybersecurity.
+My learnings in my MIS major has awoken my passion in cybersecurity.
 I hope to share what I have learned with other likeminded people.
 Overrall I want to grow and break into the cybersecurity field.
 <!--
 **MouhamedBadji444/Mouhamedbadji444** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.